josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 ## 3. Accelerate and decelerate

 In the real world, we pretty much never see any type of movement jump immediately to max speed, or come to a full and complete stop instantaneously.
-So our UIs will seem a little more "real" and intuitive if we avoid showing users curves that create that kind of movement, too.
+So our UIs will seem a little more "real" and intuitive if we avoid curves that create that kind of movement, too.

 <CalloutPlusQuote>